Every home cook needs to have a classic recipe for pot roast served with gravy, carrots, and potatoes!

 - Season roast with salt and pepper.

 - In a large dutch oven, heat 1 tablespoon olive oil over medium-high heat.
-Sear the roast on each side until browned, about 4 minutes per side.
+Sear the roast on each side until browned, about 4 minutes per side adding more oil if needed.

 - Arrange onions around the roast.
 Combine wine, broth, rosemary, garlic, and thyme.
-Pour over the roast and bring to a boil over medium-high heat.
+Pour over the roast.
 Add bay leaf.

-- Bring just to a simmer on the stovetop.
+- Bring just to a simmer on the stovetop over medium-high heat.
 Once the broth is simmering, cover and place in the oven and bake 2 hours.

-- Add potatoes and carrots and bake an additional 2 hours (for a 4lb roast) or until the roast and potatoes are fork-tender.
+- Add potatoes, carrots, and celery, and bake an additional 2 hours (for a 4lb roast) or until the roast and potatoes are fork-tender.

 - Discard bay leaf.
 Gently pull beef into large pieces with a fork or slice into thick pieces.
 Serve with juices (or make gravy below if desired).